 Engine Oil Leak Technical Service Bulletin

 I decided to check for Technical service bulletins for engine oil leaks, and yes I found one.
-This was a known problem with the 5.2L, 5.9 L and 3.9 L Chrysler engines that are installed in Dodge and Jeep trucks.
+Guess what, Chrysler and Jeep know about the problem with the 5.2L, 5.9 L and 3.9 L Chrysler engines that are installed in Dodge and Jeep trucks and off road vehicles.

 The filter adapter and plate are experiencing warping conditions on older model units starting in 94 and 95.
 The procedure to check the adapter plate for warping is to remove it and lay it on a flat surface.
 If you are going to use a wood surface like a workbench then check it with a straight edge first to make sure it really is flat.

 You then take .008-inch feeler gauge and try to stick it between the sealing edge of the adapter plate and the surface.
-If the feeler gauge slips in between the two while you are lightly pushing down on it, then the plate is warped and needs to be replaced.
+If the feeler gauge slips in between the two while lightly pushing down on it, then the warped plate needs replacing.

 It is just about impossible to see the warp with the naked eye.
-So removing and following this procedure will be necessary to verify that the part does need to be replaced.
+So you have to remove the part and follow the procedure.
+This is how we verify the part needs replacing.
 Now that we know about the problem we stop and check the adapter plate before screwing on the replacement filter.